This Year's Project: Improving Blue Springs One Property At A Time 2022

 Since 2016 Improving Blue Springs One Property At A Time has coordinated a number of projects to improve the quality of life in Blue Springs and its rural area.

-- · Maintains and mows five parcels of land consisting of 12 lots to be developed for future housing (Rex Adams and Dan Disney have utilized their own mowers and fuel to maintain these lots)
+- Maintains and mows five parcels of land consisting of 12 lots to be developed for future housing.

-- · Acquired grants through Gage County Foundation, Raymond and Betty Eisenhauer Bequest Fund and Norris Power Goodwill Fund to install new lights, upgrade the electrical system and landscaping at the Blue Springs Park tennis court area
+- Acquired grants through Gage County Foundation, Raymond and Betty Eisenhauer Bequest Fund and Norris Power Goodwill Fund to install new lights, upgrade the electrical system and landscaping at the Blue Springs Park tennis court and Feit Park.

-These and many other projects would not have been possible without the dedication of a core of volunteers who have dedicated their time, equipment and personal finances to achieve and maintain these projects to make Blue Springs a better place to live now and in the future.
+These and many other projects would not have been possible without the support of area foundations and a core of volunteers who have dedicated their time, equipment and personal finances to achieve and maintain these projects to make Blue Springs a better place to live now and in the future.

 Commercial Zero Turn Mower